-Both European and national regulations oblige network operators to draw up plans which determine the future network expansion requirements and set out the plans for network expansion.
+Both European and national regulations oblige network operators to draw up plans which determine future network expansion requirements and set out the plans for network expansion.

-In line with the stipulations of the Energy Industry Act (EnWG), natural gas transmission system operators have to jointly submit to the regulatory authority a ten-year network development plan in each even calendar year and, in each uneven calendar year, a joint implementation report on the network development plan last published.
-This report must contain information on the status of implementation of the last confirmed network development plan and, in the event of any delays in implementation, must also state the main reasons for such delays.
-The implementation reports are largely to present an update of the reporting on the implementation of the network development plans and avoid timing overlaps in the preparation of the network development plan and the preparation of the scenario framework for the next network development plan.
+In line with the stipulations of the EnWG, natural gas transmission system operators have to jointly submit to the regulatory authority a ten-year network development plan in each even calendar year and, in each uneven calendar year, a joint implementation report on the network development plan last published.